jbarbour3/formulation-tool/README.md

 # formulation-tool
-A tool for checking large linear programming formulations by processing the .lp file format. a few lines about nothing
+A tool for checking large linear programming formulations by processing the .lp file format.
+\na few lines about nothing